-8. (1) If more than 10 older persons reside in a facility, a residents committee which represents the interests of the residents must be established by the residents.
-(2) The Minister must prescribe-
+8. (1) If more than 10 older persons reside in a facility, excluding a shelter, a residents' committee which represents the interests of the residents must be established by the residents.

+(2) The Minister must prescribe -

-- (a) the composition of a residents' committee contemplated in subsection (1), which must include representatives of the residents and members of staff of the relevant facility and may include members of the public; - (b) the election, appointment, qualifications, terms of office and grounds for removal from office of the members of a residents' committee and the filling 40 of vacancies on such committee; and - (c) the number of, and procedure at, meetings of a residents' committee.
+- (a) the composition of a residents' committee contemplated in subsection (1), which must include representatives of the residents and members of staff of the relevant facility and may include members of the public; - (b) the election, appointment, qualifications, terms of office and grounds for removal from office of the members of a residents' committee and the filling 35 of vacancies on such committee; and - (c) the number of, and procedure at, meetings of a residents' committee.